-See earlier tales produced by FCTV and narrated by B. Grant Willis:
+See earlier tales narrated by B. Grant Willis: Untold Tales — Videos by FCTV

 Since 1904, Falmouth has always enjoyed a good fight over sewers.
 Woods Hole was the first section of town to receive a sewer, and that development came about only after 40 years of contentious discussion.
 Another 40 years would pass before the next sewer was installed downtown.
 For insight into the winding ways of local politics, and how sewers have always been deeply unpopular, no matter how necessary they may be, click on the link below.